Information and Guidance for Students on accessing timetables

 Your personalised teaching timetable can be accessed through your Office365 account, which you can add to your phone, computer or other devices.

 Alternatively, students can also view their timetables via the Web Timetables application.
-In MyEd, ‘Timetables’ can be found in the ‘Teaching and Research’ tab, under ‘Administration’ (on the far right).
+In MyEd, ‘Timetables’ can be found in the 'Studies’ tab, under ‘My Course’ column (on the left hand side).

 Login into My Ed – www.myed.ed.ac.uk

 Office 365 - Timetable on My Phone